FIRST ANNUAL INVITED PRACTITIONER CONFERENCE

-This presentation will identify six basic therapeutic tasks that Dr. Aponte believes are essential to work with disadvantaged families.
-Dr. Aponte will introduce a particular approach, The Person-of-the-Therapist Model, to therapists' use of themselves in the work with these families.
+Dr. Aponte will introduce a particular approach, The Person-of-the-Therapist Model, to therapists’ use of themselves in the work with these families.
 The model emphasizes therapists relating and working through their own life experiences, especially their personal vulnerabilities, as a medium through which to relate to the pain and brokenness of these emotionally and socially vulnerable families.
+This presentation will identify six basic therapeutic tasks Dr. Aponte believes are essential to work with disadvantaged families:

 The conference will be of interest to mental health professionals who work with disadvantaged families and individuals.
 The discussion will also be of particular interest to training directors and supervisors.